IES-SARLab/SBATool/README.md

 1. ```GSBA```: Growing Split-Based Approach.
 Parallel computation is supported.
 2. ```HSBA```: Hierarchical Split-Based Approach.

+**Note**: This work is currently under review now.
+All source codes will be available afterwards.

 ## Environment Preparation
 Add subfolder ```main``` and ```kernel``` to your MATLAB path